FACULTY OF FINE ARTS AND DESIGN

 |

-Course Description | In this course, basic terminology and forms of costumes until the 20th century will be explained with an understanding of the importance and use of historical research in design practice. |
+Course Description | In this course, the basic terminology and forms of costumes up to the 20th century will be explained, taking into account the importance and use of historical research in design practice. |

 Related Sustainable Development Goals |